Northern Hemisphere UHECR data further supports CMBR photons with weak U(1) component: Analysis and Discussion

 \section{Analysis and Discussion}

 There are a total of 378 UHECR observed by HiRes over 1999 to 2005.
 Of the 378, 5 could not be paired with potential sources, 8 were identified with Quasars, 109 were identified with AGN, 79 were identified with Seyfert 1, 91 were identified with Seyfert 2, 6 as a type of (unspecified) Seyfert, 9 as BL Lac Type (a type of AGN), and the remaining 71 were identified as likely AGN, but tentatively so.
-We can therefore \textit{definitely} identify (378 - 5 - 71)/378 = 0.7998, or about 80\% , as being sources for the UHECR.
-The 5 unidentified UHECR, I believe, are strictly due to the incompleteness of the current VizieR catalog.
-The 71 tentatively identified AGN sources are only labelled `tentative' since they appear in AGN and Quasar catalogs, but I was unable to independently cross reference and verify that they are truly AGN.
-They are very likely to be AGN, but with the absense of independent verification I decided to just label them `likely' for the sake of clarity.
+We can therefore \textit{definitely} identify (378 - 5 - 71)/378 = 0.7998, or about 80\% , as being sources for the UHECR within a redshift of z = 0.1 or less.
+The 5 unidentified UHECR, I believe, are either due to the incompleteness of the current VizieR catalog or might lie outside of our idealistically imposed boundary of z = 0.1.
+The 71 tentatively identified AGN sources are only labeled `tentative' since they appear in AGN and Quasar catalogs, but I was unable to independently cross reference and verify that they are truly AGN.
+They are very likely to be AGN, but with the absence of independent verification I decided to just label them `likely' for the sake of clarity.
 If the likely AGN are indeed AGN, then a solid 98.7\% UHECR sources can be identified for the HiRes data.

-A potential source of error in this analysis is that some measurement methods for the redshift (such as the photometric measure) quantify the redshift in increments of 0.1.
-This has been used in celestial mapping projects like the WISEA project (MILLIQUAS).
-Sources that are $0.1\pm0.05$ will be measured as 0.1, and so objects that are a little over 0.1 might have been included in the data tables of Appendix I. For photometrically measured redshifts, we only include one significant digit (`0.1') in the tables to distinguish between higher accuracy measurements of the redshift (which are generally listed with three significant figures).

-I predict that further measurements in the proper regions of the night sky will reveal the other missing sources for the UHECR within z = 0.1 and within three degrees.
-This predication can easily be tested even with small (and thanks to the progress of technology, even amateur) telescope observations of the night sky (see Tipler and Piasecki, 2018).

 One way this study could be extended is to investigate the Northern Sky UHECR `Hotspot' seen from the Telescope Array (TA) data (for example, see Kawata \textit{et al}, 2019).
-I have attempted to locate the original TA data, but unforunately after many attempts, I was unable.
+I have attempted to locate the original TA data, but unfortunately after many attempts, I was unable.
 I hope that the original data will be placed online, in full, in the near future.
 It would be most interesting to investigate the TA `Hotspot' in light of the theory described here.